aaalqarni/aaalqarni.github.io/_pages/cv.md

 - Member of the Machine Learning group, conducting research and investigating several ML and Deep Learning models.
 - Developed a semantic web tagging tool (TDB) for sentiment labelling of Arabic micro-blogs.
 - Provided consultations and presentations to government agencies.
+- Conducted experiments on different datasets including Twitter and Reddit.
+The experiments consist of a number of runs to test different pre-processing techniques, classifiers (MNB, SVM,Deep Learning such as LSTM,CNN,BERT) and feature selection methods on an incremented selection of tokens/words.

 **Projects:**
 - Smart Prediction Service (October 2022 - Present)